alexconst/alexconst.github.io/_drafts/vagrant.md

 end
 ```
 Because the Vagrantfile is a valid Ruby file it's possible to define a group of machines using the language constructs.
 Here the web servers are iterated and configured using the `node` object.
 The settings applied to the `config` object (eg: `config.vm.box`) affect all the machines described in the Vagrantfile.
 While the settings applied to the `node` and `db` objects only affect the corresponding machines.
-With the above Vagrantfile, this will be observable when doing `vagrant up` thanks to the `provision` settings.
+This will become apparent when doing `vagrant up` due to the specified shell provisioning echo commands.

 To use the environment:
 ```bash